 How are these useful for your business?
 What do you get out of it?

-If you’ve asked the right questions to the right people and organized the information you have collected accordingly, many areas of your business could benefit from this increased knowledge of your consumers' behavior.
+If you’ve asked the right questions to the right people and organised the information you have collected accordingly, many areas of your business could benefit from this increased knowledge of your consumers' behaviour.
 Personas can help not only marketing and sales but also product development and services.
 Having a deep understanding of your users is critical to anything related to customer acquisition and retention.

 Not convinced yet?
-Let me be more specific.
+Let us be more specific.

 Creating buyer personas can help you:

-- Understand your customers buying journey, and organize your marketing efforts accordingly to suit each stage.
+- Understand your customers buying journey, and organise your marketing efforts accordingly to suit each stage.